Evolution of the Smart Shade Industry

 Voice assistant integration can be done through a Z-wave smart home hub.
-Can opened and closed at intervals of 1% like 30%, 31%, 32%, or any whole numbers in percentage.
+Can be opened and closed at intervals of 1% like 30%, 31%, 32%, or any whole numbers in percentage.

 Hunter Douglas: PowerView Hub integrates PowerView features with smart home systems.
 It is a proprietary system of the brand.

-Voice assistant integration can be done only with proprietary app of Hunter Douglas.
+Voice assistant integration can be done only with the proprietary app of Hunter Douglas.
 Can be opened and closed to fixed preset positions.

 Serena Smart Shades by Lutron: Caseta Bridge integrates shades with home automation systems.
 It is a proprietary system of the brand.

-Voice assistant integration can be done only with proprietary app of Lutron.
+Voice assistant integration can be done only with the proprietary app of Lutron.
 Can be opened and closed to fixed preset positions.